 A few pulses with the food processor and, a few seconds later, the flour and brown sugar combine to make a wonderful mixture that is just perfect to use in bars.

 Butter at room temperature will be easily incorporated into the brown sugar and flour making a coarse corn meal type of texture with a few larger clumps in it.
 Trying not to taste it right now is a challenge!

-Press the mixture into a pan that is lined with parchment paper and sprayed with some non stick cooking spray.
-I use a Misto sprayer.
-It allows me to add whatever oil I would like and it is SO much cheaper than buying a store bought non stick spray.
+Using a sprayer like this allows me to add whatever oil I would like and it is SO much cheaper than buying a store bought non stick spray.
 The parchment paper will make it easier to remove the crust after it is cooked and topped.